Platt College's New Campus as of September 12, 2022

 Students must complete their programs within a prescribed time frame.
 The maximum time frame is limited to 1.5 times the normal length of the program in duration or credit hours required to complete the program.
 Students who fail to complete their programs within the maximum time frame will be dismissed.

-The pace at which a student must progress through his or her education program to ensure he or she will complete the program within the maximum time frame is as follows:
+The pace at which a student must progress through his or her education program to ensure they will complete the program within the maximum time frame is as follows:

 |Program||Months to Complete||Quarter Credit Hours to Complete||Maximum Time Frame Limit for Months to Complete||Maximum Time Frame Limit for Quarter Credit Hours to Complete|